Avaiga/taipy/gui/doc/table.md

 The signature of this function depends on which `style` property you use:

    - `style`: this applies to entire rows.
-     The given function expects three parameters:
+     The given function expects three optional parameters:
      - _state_: the current state
      - _index_: the index of the row in this table
-     - _row_ (optional): all the values for this row
+     - _row_: all the values for this row
    - `style[_column_name_]`: this applies to a specific cell.
-     The given function expects four parameters:
+     The given function expects five optional parameters:
      - _state_: the current state
      - _value_: the value of the cell
-     - _index_ (optional): the index of the row of this cell
+     - _index_: the index of the row in this table
+     - _row_: all the values for this row
-     - _column_name_ (optional): the name of the column for this cell
+     - _column_name_: the name of the column for this cell

 Based on these parameters, the function must return a string that defines a CSS class name that will be added to the CSS classes for this table row or this specific cell.